 Read more at The Fiery Monolith...

 Posted by Emil von Maltitz at 9:30 PM

 Leaving the surreal landscape of the Quiver Tree Forest we cut across the southern end of Namibia towards the coastal town of Luderitz.
 The landscape only gets more surreal as you journey along the B4 highway.
 Dolerite capped hills disappear and you find long avenues of short grassed sandstone hills that march along the side of the highway, forming a huge geologic avenue of sorts.
 The very occasional farmhouse stands out starkly against this semi-desert landscape.
 An oasis of humanity in a sea of emptiness.

 Read more at Through the Desert to A ghost Town...

 Posted by Emil von Maltitz at 7:45 AM

 Thursday, November 7, 2013

-Namibia is a long way to travel if you want to start on the Indian Ocean.
-2 days driving, not all of which was uneventful, and ..... kilometers from Durban to Keetmanshoop with a short stop in Bloemfontein on route.
+Namibia is a long way to travel if you want to start from the Indian Ocean.
+Two days driving, not all of which was uneventful, and 1667 kilometres from Durban to Keetmanshoop with a short stop in Bloemfontein en route.
 Clouded skies rapidly made way to limitless blue skies over a burnt horizon.
 Miles and miles of scrub and dust make for a harsh beauty in the dry landscape.

 Posted by Emil von Maltitz at 1:03 PM